CD3/LaserTherm/README.md

 ## Description

 `LaserTherm` is a C++ library, and collection of client applications, for running laser-tissue interaction simulations.
-At its core, `LaserTherm` is a heat solver, with models to incorporate heat due to laser exposure.
+At its core, `LaserTherm` is a collection of heat solvers, with models to incorporate heat due to laser exposure.
 It was created with the following design goals:

 1. Simple
 1. Modular
 1. Flexible

+It is currently being developed as a series of undergraduate research projects in the [Department of Physics](https://www.fhsu.edu/physics/) at [Fort Hays State University](https://www.fhsu.edu).

+Authors:

+- Dr. CD Clark III
+- Daniel Huantes
+- Emily Cranwell

 ## Building and Installing

-If not already installed, install python3, pip3, and git.
+If not already installed, install python3, pip3, git, cmake, and the gnu C++ compiler.
 You will need administrator privileges, or ask your system administrator to install them for you.
 It is likely that they are already installed.

 ```
-$ sudo apt install python3 python3-pip git cmake
+$ sudo apt install python3 python3-pip git cmake gcc g++
 ```
 Everything else can be installed to your user account and does not require admin privilege.